nqxssnn/FirstRestAPI/README.md

 ## ⚙️ How to Run
 1. Clone: `git clone https://github.com/nqxssnn/FirstRestAPI.git`
-2. Navigate to the project directory:.
+2. Navigate to the project directory.
 3. Run the FirstRestApiApplication.java file from your IDE (IntelliJ IDEA).
 4. Access points: `http://localhost:8080` and Swagger `http://localhost:8080/swagger-ui/index.html#/`